AbhilashBinkam/tech-stack-theory/README.md

 ![Cluster slot three][cluster-slot-3]

-For every user request from client the cluster slots get triggered first followed by the retireval of the key that we wanted. this can happen thousands of times per second.
+For every user request from client, the cluster slots get triggered first and then followed by the retireval of the key that we wanted.
+This process can happen thousands of times per second.
 The latency is request processing can occur when the client is not able to user the cluster slots config that was previously fetched.

 ## Problem Statement: